AndyObtiva/coffee_queue.js/README.md

 Coffee Ordering and Fulfillment Application built with Node.js and Batman.js

-It is a replication of the Rails 4 version: https://github.com/AndyObtiva/coffee_queue
+It is an in-progress (not functional beyond read REST APIs) replication of the Rails 4 version: https://github.com/AndyObtiva/coffee_queue

 To get started: